wangym/kvdao/README.md

 # kvdao
-a development kit for using MySQL as a scalable Key-Value store.
+a development kit for using MySQL as a scalable Key-Value store